kvtkvt/node_project/README.md

     })
 }
 ```
-`req.params.id` from request url we are storing blog id to id variable.
+`req.params.id` request url we are storing blog id to id variable.

 `findById(id)` is used to find the blog from database.

 `Then` and `Catch` method is chained to findbyid method.we can say it is using  try and catch block in code.

-`res.render` passed title and result to the view.
+`res.render` it render's detail page with passed data.view get data and ejs generates page and send response.

 ## Version
 (detail's from package.json)